Best Ivy League Schools for Finance

 Columbia University

-Columbia University holds the #18 slot in Best National Universities by U.S. News.
+Columbia University is ranked #12 on the Best National Universities by U.S. News.
 Its student-faculty ratio is 6:1, which means the class sizes are generally small.
-Tuition at Columbia is $65,524.
+Tuition and fees at Columbia is $65,524.

 At Columbia, you can major in economics or financial economics, or you can join an economics degree with: